Happyr/message-serializer/Readme.md

 ### Differentiate between "I cant hydrate message" and "Wrong version"

-Sometimes it is important to know the difference between "I dont not want this message" and "I want this message, but not this version".
+Sometimes it is important to know the difference between "*I dont not want this message*" and "*I want this message, but not this version*".
 An example scenario would be when you have multiple applications that communicate with each other and you are using a retry mechanism when a message failed to be delivered/handled.
 You **do not want** to retry a message if the application is not interested but you **do want** to retry if the message